NEXT MEETING:

 What: A plated lunch and dessert with coffee and water for $15 (No salad course)

-Remember: If you need special foods, please let Susan Evans know when you make your reservation.
-Please be aware that when you make your reservation to Susan, you need to be sure that you receive a response that she has your name on the list.
-She also sends out a reminder the day before the due date (which is one week before our meeting).
-If you do not hear form Susan, be sure to contact her asap.
-Also, bring your own "take-home"container.
+Remember: If you need special foods, please let us know when you make your reservation.
+Please be aware that when you make your reservation, you need to be sure that you receive a response that she has your name on the list.
+We will send out a reminder the day before the due date (which is one week before our meeting).
+If you do not hear form us, be sure to contact us at lacrosserea@gmail.com.
+Also, please bring your own "take-home"container.

 No-show meals can be purchased.
 Our members can purchase the no-show meals.
 They will be boxed as take-out meals.
 If you are interested in purchasing an extra meal for the $15 cost, please mention that when paying and we’ll contact you during the meeting if there are members who made reservations and did not show up.